 No. This tool does not replace the Pepperdine Help Desk.
 The community will still log technology requests with the Help Desk or the Technology Request Form as usual.
-If the technology issue requires the use of the Remote Support tool, IT staff will provide a session key to initiate the report support session.
+If the technology issue requires the use of the Remote Support Tool, IT staff will provide a session key to initiate the remote support session.

 Once you download, install, and run the temporary software for the Remote Support Tool, you will see a chat window, where you can type to communicate with your IT support representative.
 Normally, you will also be able to see the support representative use your mouse, keyboard, and applications to troubleshoot your technical issues.

 After the remote support session is complete, the temporary software is uninstalled from your device.
 The support session is recorded for quality assurance.